|Site Map||Polytopes||Dynkin Diagrams||Vertex Figures, etc.||Incidence Matrices||Index|

 The list given here-below is not meant to be an exhaustive listing.
 It rather aims for some extremal ends: restricting to convex polytopes in general, and either to regular facets additionally or to non-isogonal results. – Note: this setup does not require the polytopes generally to be isogonal in addition, i.e. having just a single type of vertices (vertex surroundings / vertex figures).
 Polytopes which are both, isogonal and isohedral, commonly are known under the attribute noble (and thus are listed there).

-It should be mentioned however, that already some results for non-convex deltahedra have been obtained.
+As an aside it should be mentioned however, that already some results for non-convex deltahedra have been obtained.
 E.g. Rausenberger in 1915 and Cundy in 1952 were initiating a research which Olshevsky in 2006 brought to its avered end: the biform acoptic deltahedra (where acoptic refers to non-convex but still non-intersecting).

 ---- 2D ----